-- landscaping activities; - construction/demolition works.
+- landscaping activities; - construction / and demolition works.

-Table 11: Cultural Heritage targets
+Table 10: Cultural Heritage targets

-Target Timeframe Develop and maintain a heritage database within and in the proximity of FG's concession areas Revised as necessary Increasing awareness by FG personnel and airport tenants of the diverse heritage values within FG's concession areas, the importance of these values and the process to protect these values Ongoing Vibrations monitoring plan for SKG archaeological site "Toumpa Livadaki" Annually
+Target Timeframe Develop and maintain a heritage database within and in the proximity of FG's concession areas.
+Achieved and revised as necessary Increasing awareness by FG personnel and airport tenants of the diverse heritage values within FG's concession areas, the importance of these values and the process to protect these values.
+Ongoing

-- Catalogue with relevant heritage sites for each airport. - ✓ The catalogue was part of the Heritage Action Plan that was implemented by FG and includes the following (where applicable) per airport: - Archaeological places and their relevant protection zones. - ✓ Places of significance to the cultural and spiritual beliefs. - ✓ Artefacts and the remains of important structures. - Sites of exceptional beauty and traditional settlements. - ✓ Architectural landmarks & buildings of beauty and/or importance. - Chance Finds procedure, (part of the Heritage Action Plan) aims to address the possibility of Antiquities becoming exposed during ground altering activities within the Concession Areas of the 14 Regional Airports and to provide protocols to ensure that the Antiquities are documented and protected as required.
+- Catalogue with relevant heritage sites for each airport. - ✓ The catalogue was part of the Heritage Action Plan that was implemented by FG and includes the following (where applicable) per airport: - ✓ Archaeological places and their relevant protection zones. - ✓ Places of significance to the cultural and spiritual beliefs. - Artefacts and the remains of important structures. - ✓ Sites of exceptional beauty and traditional settlements. - ✓ Architectural landmarks & buildings of beauty and/or importance. - Chance Finds procedure, (part of the Heritage Action Plan) aims to address the possibility of Antiquities becoming exposed during ground altering activities within the Concession Areas of the 14 Regional Airports and to provide protocols to ensure that the Antiquities are documented and protected as required.